bibli

 63 tilted his head as the half-formed creature inside tank 23 rolled slowly, gently.

 “The white room.
 The chair.
 And if that doesn’t work…” He slammed his fist against the side of the tank.
-An alarm began to sound.
-“They’ll just decant another one.”
+A faint alarm began to sound.
+“Maybe they’ll just decant another one.”

 63 threw his head back and howled with laughter, and 74 ran.